If a gorilla walked into the middle of a basketball court, do you think you would see it?

 Let’s go back to the Invisible Gorilla experiment.
 Remember how the two teams were wearing either white shirts or black shirts?
 The shirts impacted the participant’s ability to see the gorilla.
 When the participants were asked to watch the team with the white shirts, they only saw the gorilla around 40% of the time.
 When they focused on the team with the black shirts, they saw the gorilla closer over 80% of the time.
 The gorilla had black fur, making it arguably more accessible for the participants to notice the black fabric and then notice the gorilla.

 Other factors that can easily subject us to inattentional blindness include:

 - Focusing on more than one task at a time

 - Trying to commit something to memory while performing the task

 You are not the first person to learn about inattentional blindness.
 Inattentional blindness has been a known phenomenon for decades.
 If you are trying to sell something or get a certain message across subtly, inattentional blindness sounds like an appealing manipulation tactic.

 Maybe like, subliminal messaging?

 Okay, let’s back up.
-Sure, it seems easy enough to connect a flashing words on a screen with the unconscious desire to buy products or even vote for a certain political candidate.
-But the studies on subliminal messaging are limited, and they show that subliminal messages as we know them don’t exactly work in the way that advertisers might like.
-Mentions of products or brands within the greater plot of a movie or television episode might nudge us toward that brand, but subliminal messaging and inattentional blindness don’t make us brainwashed drones.
+Sure, it seems easy to connect flashing words on a screen with the unconscious desire to buy products or even vote for a certain political candidate.
+However, the studies on subliminal messaging are limited, and they show that subliminal messages as we know them don’t exactly work in the way that advertisers might like.
+Mentions of products or brands within the greater plot of a movie or television episode might nudge us toward that brand.
+Still, subliminal messaging and inattentional blindness don’t make us brainwashed drones.